Wear Red for Women

 Triglycerides as a Risk Signal

 Rising triglycerides are not merely a dietary issue.
 They are a marker of insulin resistance, ApoB particle burden, and residual cardiovascular risk.
-In women approaching midlife, triglyceride levels can shift dramatically due to hormonal changes, insulin sensitivity, and visceral fat redistribution — often while LDL-C remains deceptively stable.
+In women approaching midlife, triglyceride levels can shift dramatically due to hormonal changes, insulin sensitivity, and visceral fat redistribution — often while LDL-C remains deceptively stable (Derby CA et al., SWAN Study, Am J Epidemiol 2009).

 Triglycerides and Cardiovascular Disease: A Scientific Statement From the AHA.
 Circulation, 2011.